North Las Vegas police investigating homicide of 19-year-old woman

 Police haven’t released the name of the suspect, but “do believe the victim and suspect were known to each other,” according to the statement.

-The Coroner’s Office will release the victim’s name and cause and manner of death after notification of the victim’s family.
+The Clark County coroner’s office will release the victim’s name and cause and manner of death after notification of the victim’s family.

 Anyone who has information about the case is encouraged to call the North Las Vegas Police Department at 702-633-9111 or anonymously to Crime Stoppers at 702-385-5555.